Lerner & Rowe Injury Attorneys

 Phoenix and the surrounding Maricopa County region present a distinct set of circumstances that make burn injuries both more common and more complex than in many other parts of the country.
 Extreme summer heat, a dense concentration of industrial and construction activity, miles of high-voltage electrical infrastructure, and a growing number of residential and commercial properties all contribute to a burn injury landscape that demands specialized legal knowledge.
 If you or a loved one has suffered a burn injury in the Phoenix metro area, understanding your medical options, your legal rights under Arizona law, and how to move forward is critical to protecting your future.

 Receiving prompt, specialized medical care is the single most important step after a serious burn injury.
-Phoenix is fortunate to be home to two of the most recognized burn treatment facilities in the American Southwest.
+Phoenix is home to two of the most recognized burn treatment facilities in the American Southwest.

 Arizona Burn Center at Valleywise Health (formerly Maricopa Medical Center) is the only verified burn center in Arizona and one of the largest in the western United States.
 Located at 2601 E. Roosevelt St. in Phoenix, it is a verified member of the American Burn Association and treats thousands of patients annually, including victims of flame, chemical, electrical, and scald burns.
 The center offers acute inpatient care, reconstructive surgery, and long-term rehabilitation services.